CCNA Exam Preparation Questions: 8 Key Tips for 2025

 Actionable Study Tips

-• Wildcard Masks: Master the use of wildcard masks, which are the inverse of subnet masks.
-For example, to specify a single host like 192.168.1.10, you can efficiently use the host keyword or the wildcard mask 0.0.0.0.
+• Wildcard Masks: You must master wildcard mask calculations.
+These masks are the bitwise inverse of a subnet mask.
+For example, to target a single device like 192.168.1.10, use the host keyword or the mask 0.0.0.0.
+To target a /24 network, the mask is 0.0.0.255.

 Reflection Prompt: How do ACLs on a router complement or differ from firewall rules in an organization's overall security strategy?